sylk80/tictactoe_team/docs/BACKLOG.md

 ### User acceptance test 2.3 - Diagonal winning condition

-:heavy_plus_sign: Given Player X has placed their mark
+Given Player X has placed their mark

-:construction: When the X marks fulfil a diagonal winning condition
+When the X marks fulfil a diagonal winning condition

-:heavy_exclamation_mark: Then the game ends and the results are printed
+Then the game ends and the results are printed

 #### Unit tests

-:heavy_exclamation_mark: Then Player X has 3 X marks diagonally from top-left to bottom-right
+Then Player X has 3 X marks diagonally from top-left to bottom-right

-:heavy_exclamation_mark: Then Player X has 3 X marks diagonally from top-right to bottom-left
+Then Player X has 3 X marks diagonally from top-right to bottom-left

-:heavy_exclamation_mark: Then the "PLAYER X WON!" message is printed
+Then the "PLAYER X WON!" message is printed

-:heavy_exclamation_mark: Then the game ends
+Then the game ends

 #### Tech debt